 The fitting process – 2nd visit

-Once your dental office have your veneers back, you can have them fitted.
+Once your dental office has your veneers back, you can have them fitted.

 They will be attached to the teeth that were prepared in the last visit.

 Just before this happens though, the dentist will usually hold the veneer in place to check the fit.